 The Internet is one of the main infrastructures through which the “information age” can become a reality.
 However, in terms of development, whether this reinforces the status quo or improves social well-being and equity is still a contentious topic.
 In general, the Internet is still mainly used for information display and retrieval, although it certainly has demonstrated its potential in multi-stakeholder situations to extend information sharing, learning and networking.
 The advantages of technology are not in creating new “virtual” communities, but in strengthening already existing social networks.
 Perhaps one of the biggest challenges facing agencies and other information managers is how best to involve different interest groups in taking a more active participatory role in the subsequent management of this information and through this to improve planning, policy analysis and decision making.
 While many networking sites have always aspired to this, the advent of the Web 2.0 technologies (CSS, wikis, blogs, RSS/Atom, CMS, etc) are facilitating this more interactive web future.
-The accompanying page on using the Internet provides material that may be of interest to readers wanting to look at how they can better utilise these technologies.

 Also, we should not regard users as only those with direct access to computing and Internet facilities.
 There is often potential for facilitators, agency staff and group leaders to serve as the interface between an Internet information system and wider stakeholder groups.
 In itself, the Internet has the potential to form a powerful and immediate link between these key actors.
 Strengthening this link is seen as a key factor which will contribute towards more effective sharing of information among the diverse range of groups involved in natural resource management.